ocvt/dolabra/README.md

 ## TODO

 * Use tabs instead of spaces for db queries (?)
   * go fmt converts everything else to tabs
+  * Use db transactions